 Why Expert Quotes Are Your Ticket To Better Engagement

 I remember reading a news article about how a study found that people who post inspiration quotes on their social media page were more likely to be unintelligent.
 Unsurprisingly, these claims were false, but I still found it funny and shared the article to all of my friends.
 I am an avid quotes sharer, and so are many of them, and we all had a good laugh at our own expense.

 Whatever the original intentions of that flawed study, there is no denying that experts quotes are insanely popular on social media, especially on Twitter, where a single quote will be passed around thousands of times.

+Influencer marketing is on the rise.
 Being such a fantastic form of engagement, and a way to increase your visibility on social platforms, how can you start to really take advantage of it?
 There are a few ways.